harrywang/harrywang.github.io/about.md

 I am the Founder and CEO of [Takin.AI](https://takin.ai/) and [HiddenArt.AI](https://hiddenart.ai/).
 I was the Chief Scientist of Tezign Inc. and an Independent Director for So-Young International Inc. (NASDAQ: SY).
 I also served as the Founding Director of OneConnect (NYSE: OCFT) US Research Institute based in New York City from 2018 to 2019 and the VP of Technology for the [Association for Information Systems](https://aisnet.org/) from 2015 to 2018.
 I was one of the founding members of the Institute for Financial Services Analytics at the University of Delaware and a JPMorgan Chase Fellow from 2014 to 2018.
 I also founded Conferency in 2015 to provide SaaS solutions for academic conferences.

+My recent research interests include Artificial Intelligence, Data Science, Social Computing, and Human-Computer Interaction.
+My research has been published in academic journals, such as Management Information Systems Quarterly, Information Systems Research, INFORMS Journal on Computing, and Decision Support Systems.

 In my spare time, I enjoy coding, sports, music, design, art, and woodworking.
 I created a brand `KU` (which means warehouse in Chinese) for my woodworking projects for fun: [KuWarehouse.com](http://kuwarehouse.com).

 ## Selected Tutorials and Projects